-Genetic differentiation (ρST) among pairs of SC populations (median value of ρST=0.27) was comparable to the genetic differentiation found among pairs of LSI populations (median value of ρST=0.26; H=319.37, post-hoc p=0.322; Figure 4).
-The median of ρST between pairs of LSI and SC populations reached 0.65.
-The distribution of inter-morph ρST values differed both from the distribution of pairs of intra-LSI ρST values (post-hoc p<0.001) and from the distribution of pairs of intra-SC ρST values (post-hoc p<0.001).
-The minimum spanning tree of LSI and SC individuals computed with GenAPoPop showed quite clustered distributions of LSI and SC individuals but also with clear evidence of admixtures between LSI and SC lineages (Figure 5).
+Genetic differentiation (ρST) among pairs of S-morph (SC) populations (median value of ρST=0.27) was comparable to the genetic differentiation found among pairs of L-morph (LSI) populations (median value of ρST=0.26; H=319.37, post-hoc p=0.322; Figure 4).
+The median of ρST between pairs of L-morph (LSI) and S-morph (SC) populations reached 0.65.
+The distribution of inter-morph ρST values differed both from the distribution of pairs of intra-L-morph (LSI) ρST values (post-hoc p<0.001) and from the distribution of pairs of intra-S-morph (SC) ρST values (post-hoc p<0.001).
+The minimum spanning tree of genetic distances between individuals computed with GenAPoPop showed quite clustered distributions of L-morph (LSI) and S-morph (SC) individuals but also with clear evidence of admixtures between their lineages (Figure 5).

 Discussion

 We used population genetics on autotetraploid SNPs with allele dosage to assess the rate of clonality, of selfing and of outcrossing (i.e., reproductive mode) of 53 populations of Ludwigia hexapetala subsp. grandiflora (Lgh) recently colonizing western European watersheds.

 To achieve this goal, we developed reproducible codominant molecular markers (SNPs) that enabled allele dosage-based genotyping of sampled individuals.
-We then used tailored computational analyses to perform confident population genetic analyses in autopolyploids (Dufresne et al. 2014).
-This framework can be applied to any autopolyploid species.
+We then used tailored computational analyses to perform confident population genetic analyses in autopolyploids.
+These two methodological steps allowed solving the remaining challenges to perform population genetic analyses in autopolyploids (Dufresne et al. 2014), including Lgh.
+The resulting framework can be applied to any autopolyploid species.

-Lgh develops two floral morphs respectively associated with an active Late-acting self-incompatible system (L-morph) and a self-compatible system (S-morph, Portillo-Lemus et al. 2021, 2022).
-Interestingly, the sampled populations in western Europe showed either L or S-morph resulting in two groups of sampled populations: one group of 40 LSI (L-morph) populations and one group of 13 SC (S-morph) populations.
-They live in close ecological conditions (Portillo-Lemus et al. 2021) which thereby provides a rare opportunity to characterize the genetic consequences of an LSI system compared to a group of SC populations in the same species and ecological context.
+Lgh develops two floral morphs respectively associated with a Late-acting self-incompatible system (L-morph) and a self-compatible system (S-morph, Portillo-Lemus et al. 2021, 2022).
+Interestingly, the sampled populations in western Europe showed either L- or S-morph resulting in two groups of sampled populations: one group of 40 L-morph (LSI) populations and one group of 13 S-morph (SC) populations.
+They live in similar ecological conditions (Portillo-Lemus et al. 2021) which thereby provides a rare opportunity to characterize the genetic consequences of an LSI system compared to a group of SC populations in the same species and ecological context.

+Five L-morph and two S-morph water primrose populations separated by 50 to 150 km from one to the other in France we karyotyped, all had 80 chromosomes corresponding unequivocally to the species Ludwigia grandiflora subsp. hexapetala and thus didn’t find any individual with 48 chromosomes corresponding to Ludwigia grandiflora subsp. grandiflora.
+These results agree with previous observations of Dandelot et al (2005) and Barloy et al. (2024) in France, Bou Manobens et al. (2019) in northern Spain and Armitage et al. (2013) in Great Britain.

-Nearly three quarters of the genetic variance is explained by different rates of clonality and selfing among Lgh populations
+Most of the genetic variance explained by clonality and selfing among Lgh populations